This policy applies to all South Georgian Bay Community Health Centre (SGBCHC ) staff, volunteers, students and contracted out services.

 Secure access shall be assured in all areas where client and employee records are kept including case files, records stored in computer banks, central file areas and any sub-systems created for convenience.

-Locked cabinets, locked shelves or a locked room in which records information is stored will assure security.
+Locked cabinets, locked shelves or a locked room in which records are stored will assure security.
 Client personal information will not be transmitted via email, including names if the email is about client care issues.

 Client files will not be removed from the CHC unless the ED provides special authorization.
 The removal of confidential information other than client files (eg: meeting information, finance, data) from the CHC is discouraged and must comply with established practices.
 Anyone removing confidential information is accountable for protecting such information until it is safely returned to the CHC.